chuckmag/hangman/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Requirements

+To run this application locally you will need to install the latest node.js and the latest mongoDB server.

+Before running the server make sure you start the local install of MongoDB so that is connects.
+You can start the server with `npm start` in the `hangmanServer/` directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.